Learn to Hunt

 A lodge with a fireplace is ideal for group events and can be reserved for a fee.
 The lodge may be reserved online through the park reservation system.

 A growing number of campers are enjoying the experience of camping within a metropolitan area.
 The campground has several camping units, modern showers, rest rooms and a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.

-George Wyth has 5.5 miles of paved multi-purpose trails, which are great for biking, in-line skating and walking.
+George Wyth has 3.5 miles of paved multi-purpose trails, which are great for biking, in-line skating and walking.
 These trails are linked to a 100+ mile trail network within the cities of Waterloo and Cedar Falls.
 George Wyth also has 10 miles of grass hiking trails.
-In winter, sports such as cross-country skiing, snowshoeing, ice fishing, and snowmobiling are also popular.
+In winter, sports such as cross-country skiing, snowshoeing, and ice fishing are also popular.

 The Lake-to-Lake State Park Bike Route is a 50 mile route connecting Pine Lake and George Wyth Memorial State Parks.
 This route primarily utilizes county highways, and established bike routes and paths once inside Cedar Falls/Waterloo.